Delca/MHOSEF/README.md

 ## Missing features
 - Only uses data from Monster Hunter World
 - ~~Does not take into account shared set bonuses between Alpha and Beta sets~~
-- Does not take into account special skills such as Xeno'jiiva Divinity,
+- Some data is missing (e.g. the Xeno'jiiva Divinity skill)
-- Does not use decorations to improve the set
+- ~~Does not use decorations to improve the set~~
 - Does not take the weapon into account
 - Does not take into account other stats such as defense, affinity, etc
 - Does not allow to choose which parameters to optimize the set around